peter-mouland/web-caddy/RELEASING.md

 ## Bower

+Bower will be updated every time github has a new tag.
+Ensure bower has been initiated:

 `component init bower`

-To release to Bower please ensure your `component.config.js` includes the `bower.json` object.

 ## Releasing API